-Recovery from a Facelift
+What Is Recovery from a Facelift Like?

 It may take several months or more for swelling to completely subside, at which time the results from surgery should be fully apparent.
 The incisions tend to become somewhat inconspicuous by six months to one year.

-How Long Facelift Results Will Last
+How Long Will Facelift Results Last?

 The longevity of facelift results will be influenced by several different factors including:

 - The surgical technique employed – Facelift methods that solely tighten skin do not usually yield results that last as long as techniques designed to lift and tighten both skin and underlying facial tissue.

 - The patient’s skin tissue quality – Younger, healthier skin that has not yet lost a substantial amount of elasticity generally has greater resiliency and often leads to more enduring results.

 - The patient’s unique lifestyle habits after the procedure – Consuming a balanced diet, protecting the skin from harmful UV rays, using hydrating/nourishing skin care products, avoiding smoking and living an overall healthy lifestyle can help extend the longevity of one’s results.